-The Alaska Geologic Data Index (AGDI) is the finding aid for the Anaconda Minerals Exploration Collection at ARLIS.
+The Anaconda Minerals Exploration Collection at ARLIS is one of many collections for which the Alaska Geologic Data Index (AGDI) is the finding aid and partial full text database.
 AGDI is available on the website of the Division of Geological & Geophysical Surveys at maps.dggs.alaska.gov/agdi/.
 An extensive help file for AGDI is available at maps.dggs.alaska.gov/agdi/help/.

 The AGDI is the successor to the AKMIDI database, which was formerly available on public computers at ARLIS.
 The AKMIDI database no longer available for download in Microsoft Access format from Alaska Division of Geological & Geophysical Surveys.